Greek central bank dismisses Anonymous hacking claim

 “The alleged revelations of 1,217 files, which contain administrative decisions, presentations from conferences and other data, is nothing other than information available to the public through the bank’s website,” the Bank of Greece said.

-Anonymous originated in 2003, adopting the Guy Fawkes mask stylised by the “‘V’ for Vendetta” movie as their symbol for online hacking.
+Anonymous originated in 2003, adopting the Guy Fawkes mask stylized by the “‘V’ for Vendetta” movie as their symbol for online hacking.